Parsa2820/parsa2820.github.io/about.md

 title: About
 ---

 My name is **Parsa Mohammadian**.
-I studying B.Sc. in Computer Engineering at [the Sharif University of Technology](https://en.sharif.edu/).
+I am studying for a B.Sc. in Computer Engineering at [the Sharif University of Technology](https://en.sharif.edu/).
 My research interests are:

 - Distributed Systems
 - Computer Networks